Revisiting implicit variables in mathematical optimization: simplified modeling and a numerical evidence: Selected consequences for the example problems

 \subsection{Bilevel optimization}

 To close the section, we reinspect the bilevel optimization problem \eqref{eq:BOP} and its associated reformulation \eqref{eq:BOPref} in the light of \cref{sec:analysis}.
 Similar to the previous subsections, we would like to start by summarizing the most important properties of $K_\textup{bop}$ from \eqref{eq:def_Kbop}.
-Recall our standing assumption that \eqref{eq:lower_level} satisfies Slater's constraint qualification for each $z_1\in\dom\Psi$.
+Recall our standing assumption that \eqref{eq:lower_level} is a convex optimization problem that satisfies Slater's constraint qualification for each $z_1\in\dom\Psi$.

 \begin{lemma} \phantom{firstline} \begin{enumerate} \item The mapping $K_\textup{bop}$ possesses a closed graph. \item Fix $z\in\dom K_\textup{bop}$.
 Then $K_\textup{bop}(z)$ is a singleton if and only if, for $\lambda\in K_\textup{bop}(z)$,